-This breed came into existence between 18Non-Sporting Dogs5 and 1885, a time when there was much experimental breeding going on in Europe.
+This breed came into existence between 1864 and 1885, a time when there was much experimental breeding going in Europe

 Recognized but rare.
 That’s the Wire-haired Vizsla.
 The breed is fairly young, having only been accepted in Hungary (its country of origin) since 1950..

 The Canadian Kennel Club is a national, member-based non-profit organization, incorporated under the Animal Pedigree Act of Canada.
 It provides registry services for all purebred dogs it officially recognizes.
 Provides governance for all CKC approved dog shows, dog trials and canine events.
 Finally, the CKC is a communication organization informing all people interested in dogs.